Who are we?

 Our current patron is Her Majesty the Queen, who continues a long history of Royal patronage; our current President is His Royal Highness the Prince of Wales.

-The NRA operates as a charity and works to benefit the shooting community.
-Whilst it still offers and provides support to the Armed Services for marksmanship training and the development of improved performance, it is a civilian organisation counting 55 members of permanent staff and many hundreds of volunteers.
+The NRA operates as a charity and works to benefit of the efficiency of the Armed Forces and the wider shooting community.
+It offers and provides support to the Armed Services for marksmanship training and the development of improved performance, and remains a civilian organisation counting 74 members of permanent staff and many hundreds of volunteers.

-Our main aim is to promote and encourage target shooting as a recreational activity and train individuals to become safe and competent shooters.
+We promote and encourage marksmanship and train individuals to become safe and competent shooters.

 Based in our world-renowned Bisley Ranges Complex, we enjoy world-wide recognition as leaders in various forms of target shooting, setting the rules and conduct of shooting for them throughout the United Kingdom and beyond.

-We believe that target shooting is a challenging and enjoyable safe sport, delivering a recreational service to the community and open to all regardless of age, ability, sex or ethnicity.
+We believe that target shooting is a challenging activity open to all regardless of age, ability, sex or ethnicity.

 Anyone wishing to hold a Firearms Certificate (FAC) for target shooting must be a Full Member of a Home Office Approved (HOA) Club.
 As the NRA is a HOA Club in its own right, members can use the NRA as their Primary club when applying for an FAC.